As weird holidays go, this is pretty weird…

 At 7am a guy comes to discuss some work.
 At 8.20 the formidable wife of an old friend of Li Qing’s comes to moan about her son’s marital problems.
 Li Manshan is courteous, but considers her “crazy”.
 I understand virtually nothing, but eventually she makes an effort with me as she pours out her grievances, slapping me regularly on the arm.
 Village poverty and problems seem intractable, despite advances and propaganda.
 The only solution touted is thorough urbanization, bringing its own worrying prospects.

-Li Manshan isn’t feeling too well, but he takes a break from making paper artefacts to accompany me on a visit to the temple to Elder Hu in the Lower village (post coming up soon!).
+Li Manshan isn’t feeling too well, but he takes a break from making paper artefacts to accompany me on a visit to the temple to Elder Hu in the Lower village.

 3rd moon 4th